-Business investment within the area Continuing with free Sunday parking may assist local businesses +1 т I The supply or quality of housing Housing investment continues with the majority going into the improvement of private sector housing.
-Affordable housing provision is mainly facilitated in rural and/or small sites with the majority of the remainder being achieved through the Local Plan. +2 The council has approved the setting up of a Joint Venture Housing company in the next 12 months with partners to increase the supply of sub market rented/owned affordable housing across Teignbridge.
-Access to services and benefits Continued provision of housing benefit and council tax support (where the most vulnerable receive 100% council tax support) along with improved 24/7 interactions for customers, and the proposed new website with easily accessible information Extra council tax income should help avoid the need for service cuts as main government funding reduces. +1 The increased car park revenue will be partly invested in technology to allow for payment by card, improving payment options for car park users improving access for customers.
-Reduce cost or increase income The car parks review of fees and charges estimates income increasing by £100,000 which will be partly used to invest in car park system upgrades.
-Permits are proposed to be increased to reflect more closely the daily charges but there will be a greater variety of permits to give a wider choice for customers Market Walk rentals continue which will be partly invested back into Newton Abbot town centre.
-Returns are currently in line with expectations when the project was approved. +1 The budget includes a lease of Forde House accommodation project with the Department for Works & Pensions to make more efficient use of the building and reduce net costs.
+Appendix 9 The capital programme continues the provision for employment land purchase and development with the aim of improving the economy and jobs in the area.
+Business investment within the area Continuing with free Sunday parking may assist local businesses .
+1 Investment in Market Walk improvements. +1 The supply or quality of housing Housing investment continues with the majority going into the improvement of private sector housing.
+Affordable housing provision is mainly facilitated in rural and/or small sites with the majority of the remainder being achieved through the Local Plan. +2 Access to services and benefits Continued provision of housing benefit and council tax support (where the most vulnerable receive 100% council tax support) along with improved 24/7 interactions for customers, and the new website with easily accessible information Extra council tax income should help avoid the need for service cuts as main government funding reduces. +1 The increased car park revenue will be partly invested in replacement car parking machines and improving payment options for car park users improving access for customers.
+Reduce cost or increase income The car parks review of fees and charges estimates income increasing by £125,000 which will be partly used to invest in car park system upgrades.
+Market Walk rentals continue with reinvestment into the area including shop frontal improvements and a covered walkway.
+Returns are currently in line with expectations when the project was approved. +1 The budget includes a lease of Forde House accommodation with the Department for Works & Pensions to make more efficient use of the building and reduce net costs.
 This will generate additional rental income and share other costs.
-Increase capital receipts/funding The capital programme is funded by sales of assets and realistic assumptions about future receipts upon which it is dependent have been +2 made.
+Increase capital receipts/funding The capital programme is funded by sales of assets and realistic assumptions about future receipts upon which it is dependent have been made.
 Community infrastructure levy funding continues and is increasing.
-There are significant contributions from revenue at just over £2.2 million There are significant contributions norn revenue at just over 22.2 million and £1.5 million in the current and next year enabled by new homes and 21.5 million in the current and next year enabled by new nomes bonus receipts but these are assumed to reduce in later years. bonus receipts but these are assumed to reduce in later years.
-1
+There are significant contributions from revenue at just over £2.3 million +2 and £1.3 million in the current and next year enabled by new homes bonus receipts but these are assumed to reduce in later years.